 Hashes have several benefits, such as improving efficiency and allowing for data verification without revealing the contents of the data.
 For example, rather than store passwords in a database that could potentially be hacked, a website can store hashed passwords.
 Then, when a user enters his or her password upon log-in, the website can simply take a hash of the entered password and compare it to its database of hashed passwords, materially enhancing security by not storing the passwords themselves (most websites add further security modifying this in what’s called a salted hash).

-Bitcoin uses a specific hash algorithm called SHA-256, which can be explored in this online SHA-256 hash calculator.
+Bitcoin uses a specific hash algorithm called SHA-256, which can be explored in this online SHA-256 hash calculator which is present on our primer report about the working of bitcoin.
 SHA-256 produces an unfathomably large number of potential hashes.
 The function generates 256-bit hash values, meaning the output space equals 2256, or equivalently 1664, which is approximately 1.158×1077.
 To contextualize the magnitude of this output space, the number of atoms in the observable universe is estimated to be in the realm of 1×1080.
 SHA-256 hashes are expressed as a 64-digit hex number, where each character represents a number between 0 and 15.
 We show several inputs and outputs in the exhibit below.
 Notice the high avalanche effect, where making one small change to the input data completely and unpredictably changes the resulting hash.